The Business of Breast feeding

 Two features developed out of the research have been incorporated into all of Medela’s feeding solutions:

-- to ensure the infant can only remove milk from the teat when it sucked.
+- to ensure the infant can only remove milk from the teat when it sucks

 - to mimic the parallel suction movement of the tongue during breastfeeding.
 Medela Calma feeding solutions have a graduated thickness, reducing the ability to compress the teat while sucking.